omsi-exhibits/Nakaya_Electronics/README.md

 The software is built using platformio.
 You can use Arduino IDE by copying the src folder and renaming it to Nakaya and renaming the main.cpp file to Nakaya.ino.
 This will allow you to use Arduino to make modifications.
-You will need to install any missing libraries through the Arduino Library manager
+You will need to install any missing libraries through the Arduino Library manager.

 ### Project File Organization
 - docs : documentation and pictures